-Uzbekistan three days tour - a small but informational tour.
+Uzbekistan three-day tour is a small but informational tour.

 You will visit the most historical city in Uzbekistan - Samarkand on the fastest train 'Afrosiyob'.
 During this 3 days itinerary tour you quickly absorb Uzbek spirit and history, they will be put up together.

-You will see the miracles of Shakh-i Zinda, discover curious facts about Ulugbek's observatory and take a look on famous Registion Square with its 3 domes of science - so-called 'madrasahs'.
+You will see the miracles of Shakh-i Zinda, discover curious facts about Ulugbek's observatory and take a look at famous Registion Square with its 3 domes of science - so-called 'madrasahs'.

 Sky-blue & golden mosaics of Samarkand attract tourists from all over the world and explaining a lot of ancient Arabic and Turk architectures and history.